 Ordered by hit rate, highest first.

-How to spot it: Firebase Console → Usage and billing → which is at 100%.
+How to spot it: Console → Usage and billing → the metric at 100%.
+Error in client logs: 8 RESOURCE_EXHAUSTED: Quota exceeded.

 2. Function loop burning invocations